 Paris Arrondissements

 There are twenty arrondissements, or districts, in Paris.
 They spiral around the city like the shell of a snail (just pretend you’re enjoying escargot the next time you get lost!).
-The first arrondissement is in the very heart of the city, and starts at kilometer zero, steps from the magnificent Notre Dame cathedral on Île de la Cité, and the higher the arrondissement number, the farther you are from the center.
+The first arrondissement is in the very heart of the city, and starts at kilometer zero, steps from the famous Notre Dame cathedral on Île de la Cité, and the higher the arrondissement number, the farther you are from the center.
 (Which doesn’t mean you’re far from some of the coolest Paris neighborhoods, many of which are farther away from central Paris, but easily accessible by nearly any metro station.)

 On this list, you won’t find any Paris neighborhoods near the Eiffel Tower, which is located in the 7th arrondissement.
 That’s because this neighborhood tends to be crowded and expensive, and you can get your Eiffel Tower views from plenty of other locations in the city.
 (Perhaps from one of our favorite rooftop bars in Prais.)
-But staying in the 1st arrondissement gives you the option to take a leisurely stroll along the Seine river all the way to the Eiffel Tower, enjoying the glittering late night lights of the structure while tip toeing over the Pont des Arts or Pont Royal.
+But staying in the 1st arrondissement gives you the option to take a leisurely stroll along the Seine river all the way from the Notre Dame to the Eiffel Tower and surrounding Champ de Mars, enjoying the glittering late night lights of the structure while tip toeing over the Pont des Arts or Pont Royal.

 Paris Arrondissement Map